Cumin Lamb (孜然羊肉 Zi Ran Yang Rou)

 - Marinate the lamb.
 Cut the lamb leg meat into thin slices and place in a bowl.
 Add the 1 teaspoon of five spice powder2 and 1 tablespoon of Chinese cooking wine, mixing well.
 Leave the lamb meat to marinate on the kitchen counter for at least 10-15 minutes.

 - While the lamb meat marinates, cut the ginger into short sticks and scallion into small pieces.
-Peel the garlic gloves and cut them into thin slices.
+Peel the garlic cloves and cut them into thin slices.

 - Gather all the spices and condiments.